filipenegrao/glyphsapp-scripts/temp_docs.md

 **Set color for current tab**: This script all about creates an *opt-cmd-r* shortcut for changing the color.
 Change R, G, B, A to your favorite color.

 **Start a new project**: This is not a Glyphs App script per se.
 If you have the same folder structure for every project, this script creates that structure in a breeze.
 Just edit the FOLDERS list to change my current arrangement, that has the following subfolders: critiques, mockups, proofs, fonts, sources, research, data, sketches.

+**Toggle enumerate node (from first to last)**: Toggle between with or without names in nodes by running the script and then pressing OPT + CMD + R.
+Please note that the enumeration follows the contours direction, meaning: the node with the triangle (that indicates the first anchor) will be the #1.

+**Toggle enumerate node (from "Glyphs order")**: Toggle between with or without names in nodes by running the script and then pressing OPT + CMD + R.
+Please notice that the enumeration starts at the previous node as the first 'moveTo' operation on the path.
+More about this on [Glyphs Forum](https://forum.glyphsapp.com/t/order-of-nodes-starts-at-second-node/3737/3).

 ## Installation